euc-dev/ws1-sdk-intelligence/docs/Apple/ios-tune-logging.md

 class func loggingLevel() -> WS1IntelligenceLoggingLevel
 ```

-The current logging level of the verbosity of Workspace ONE Intelligence SDK log messages.
+The current logging level of the verbosity of Omnissa Intelligence SDK log messages.

 ### setLoggingLevel:

-Set the logging level to tune the verbosity log messages from Workspace ONE Intelligence SDK.
+Set the logging level to tune the verbosity log messages from Omnissa Intelligence SDK.
 The default value is WS1IntelligenceLoggingLevelWarning.

 See WS1IntelligenceLoggingLevel to see various logging levels.